-Inflammatory bowel disease (IBD) is a group of conditions that cause swelling and irritation in your digestive tract, such as Crohn’s disease and ulcerative colitis.
-Irritable bowel syndrome (IBS) is the term for symptoms that happen when the contents of your large intestine move too quickly or too slowly.
+Inflammatory bowel disease (IBD) includes two conditions that cause swelling and irritation in your digestive tract; Crohn’s disease and ulcerative colitis.
+Irritable bowel syndrome (IBS) is a condition in which contents move too fast or too slow through the intestines, usually accompanied by abdominal pain.

 IBD is what doctors call a structural disease.
 That means physical damage causes your symptoms.
 Doctors can see chronic inflammation or ulcers when they look at your gut with an X-ray, endoscopy, surgery, or biopsy.

 IBS is a functional disease.
 Tests won’t show any physical reason for your symptoms.